Click here for a downloadable map of the Taranaki Ringplain

 There is public access along both banks, which are open and easy to negotiate and this makes for endless fishing opportunities through this 15 km stretch.

-The McColl’s, who are the landowners, generously allow anglers to walk across their paddocks from Maben Road down to the river, however definitely no firearms and no dogs!
+The landowners are happy to allow anglers to park on the roadside and walk across the paddocks from Maben Road down to the river, however definitely no firearms and no dogs!

 Illegal hunting is a significant issue for the landowners who rightly take a dim view of this.